unfor19/terraform-multienv/README.md

 - **Resources Names** should **contain the environment name**, for example `tfmultienv-natgateway-prd`
 - [Terraform remote backend](https://www.terraform.io/docs/backends/types/s3.html) costs are negligible (less than 5\$ per month)
 - **Using Multiple AWS Accounts** for hosting different environments is recommended.<br>The way I implement it - `dev` and `stg` in the same account and `prd` in a different account
+- **Create a test environment** to test new resources or breaking changes, such as migrating from MySQL to Postgres.
+The main goal is to avoid breaking the `dev` environment, which means blocking the development team.

 ### Terraform